ymollard/python-advanced-slides/exercises.md

 - 7.2.
 Name your package `accounts-MYNAME` by replacing your name
 - 7.3.
 Install `wheel` and `twine`, build `sdist` and `bdist_wheel` distributions
 - 7.5.
-Upload both distributions to TestPyPI with login `__token__` (*for the password, ask for the token*)
+Upload both distributions to TestPyPI with login `__token__` *For the password, ask for the token ; or create your own TestPyPI account (\*)*
 - 7.6.
 Make sure you can then install your package via pip if you target the TestPyPI index ith `--index-url https://test.pypi.org/simple/`
 - 7.7.
 Update your package (e.g. add `numpy` dependency) and publish a new version 1.1.
 Make sure both versions are now on TestPyPI

-*Note: If you create your own PyPI account, make sure you create it on the [TestPyPI index](https://test.pypi.org/account/register/) that is pruned periodically, instead of the regular PyPI*.
+(*) *Note: If you create your own PyPI account, make sure you create it on the [TestPyPI index](https://test.pypi.org/account/register/) that is pruned periodically, instead of the regular PyPI*.

 ---